0tho/MM-Core/README.md

 # Metamod Core
-This is mod is a spiritual sucessor of [CustomItems](https://mods.curse.com/mc-mods/minecraft/224312-customitems)
+This mod is a spiritual sucessor of [CustomItems](https://mods.curse.com/mc-mods/minecraft/224312-customitems)

 MM-Core provides an api for other mods to read JSON config files and register their own customizations.